 Attachment site for the iliotibial tract

-Plays a key role in stabilizing the knee during lateral movements
+Plays a key role in stabilizing your knee during lateral movements

 Body of the Tibia, Preview from the app.
 Download 3D OSTEOLOGY for full 3D control—multiple views, x-ray mode, and unlimited zoom.